-TIA's 2017 Tourism Election Manifesto highlights the industry's nine priorities for a sustainable future, and what we want from the incoming Government.
+TIA's 2017 Tourism Election Manifesto highlights the industry's nine priorities for a sustainable future, and what we want from the new Government.
 The Manifesto includes insight into the value tourism generates for each electorate.
+TIA will be discussing these priorities with new Tourism Minister Kelvin Davis and other relevant Ministers, including Immigration Minister Iain Lees-Galloway.

 - Labour - tourism and conservation infrastructure fund